 - Add a tablespoon of water at a time to the remaining nut butter and mix completely.
 Keep adding until the nut butter is soft enough to pipe onto the chicken treat cupcakes.

 - Frost the cupcakes and top each one with a grape.
+I recommend slicing the grape into two so the chickens have no issues eating it.

 - Freeze (so that your chickens will have a nice cool treat).